luispedro/mahotas/docs/source/principles.rst

 Try to avoid dependencies.
 Right now, building mahotas depends on a C++ compiler, numpy.
 These are unlikely to ever change.
-To run mahotas, we need numpy, scipy, and freeimage.
+To run mahotas, we need numpy and either imread or freeimage.

-The scipy dependency is something that I would prefer to remove.
-The freeimage dependency is a soft dependency: everything, except for imread works without it.
+The imread/freeimage dependency is a soft dependency: everything, except for imread works without it.
 The code is written to ensure that ``import``-ing mahotas without freeimage will not trigger an error unless the ``imread()`` function is used.
-Similarly, mahotas can be imported without scipy and only a few of the functions stop working.